Renting a House? 10 Tenant & Owner Laws in India

 4. Unmarried daughter

-In order to have the right of tenancy, one must be living with the tenant before they die.
+In order to have the right of tenancy, one must have been living with the tenant before they die.
 If none of the successors mentioned above used to live with the deceased tenant, then there shall be no right to tenancy for any successor.

 9. Rent :